TheCedarPrince/thecedarprince.github.io/notes/11032021180434-functional-programming.md

 \toc

+### Overview

+  * There is an interest in pure (mathematical) functions

+      * Functions that some input and output but nothing else
+  * Immutable data

+      * Data types cannot be changed in-place
+  * Less side effects
+  * Declarative
+  * Easier to verify

+      * Can mathematically prove an implementation

 ### Paradigm

 The approach of asking programming questions that functional programmers take is much more overarching.
 [1] Examples are: